-- (2) Subclause (1) does not operate to prevent: - (a) any person entering the premises: - if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (ii) to attend or undertake work or obtain higher education services in accordance with clause 6; or - (iii) to provide childcare, child-minding, early childhood education, schooling or education services (whether paid or on a voluntary basis); or - (iv) if that person is a parent, guardian or relative of a child who ordinarily resides at the premises, to visit that child; or - (v) to provide care and support to a relative or other person who ordinarily resides at the premises and: - (A) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (B) because of matters relating to the relative or other person's health (including mental health or pregnancy); or - (vi) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or - (vii) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (viii) for emergency purposes; or - (ix) as required or authorised by law; or - (x) for purposes relating to the administration of justice.
+- (2) Subclause (1) does not operate to prevent any person entering the premises: - (a) if permitted under, and provided they comply with the requirements of, the Directions currently in force (including the Restricted Activity Directions (No. 13)); or - (b) to attend or undertake work or obtain higher education services in accordance with clause 6; or - (c) to provide childcare, child-minding, early childhood education, schooling or education services (whether paid or on a voluntary basis); or - (d) if that person is a parent, guardian or relative of a child who ordinarily resides at the premises, to visit that child; or - (e) to provide care and support to a relative or other person who ordinarily resides at the premises and: - (i) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (ii) because of matters relating to the relative or other person's health (including mental health or pregnancy); or - (f) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or - (g) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (h) for emergency purposes; or - (i) as required or authorised by law; or - (j) for purposes relating to the administration of justice.